OpenLiberty/sample-acmegifts/README.md

 ## Configuration and Customization

 ### Twitter Configuration
-Acme Gifts provides the ability for users to login using Twitter credentials as well as receive tweets when occasions occur.
-Follow the steps below to configure these features.
+Acme Gifts provides the ability for users to login using Twitter credentials as well as receive direct messages when occasions occur.
+Note that in order for occasion recipients to be notified of the occasion with a direct message, they must be following the twitter account being used on behalf of Acme Gifts.

+Follow the steps below to configure an existing twitter account for Acme Gifts.

 1. Specify valid twitter generated keys/secrets/tokens.
    These properties to update are located under the "Optional Microservice Configuration" label in the "properties" section of sample-acmegifts/pom.xml.
 Update the CHANGE_ME values with valid twitter generated keys/secrets/tokens.